gheith3/OmanCities/README.md

-# for migrate oman governorates and cities
+# Seed oman governorates and cities

 ---